Ephesians 2

 Ephesians 2:8-10By Grace Are Ye Saved Through Faith

-These words have defined the Reformation and echo through centuries of Christian theology.
+These words echo through centuries of Christian theology.
 "By grace are ye saved."
-Not by your effort.
-Not by your goodness.
-Not by your achievement.
 Grace - unmerited favor, the free gift of God's love toward you.
 Salvation comes through grace.

 "Through faith."
-Faith is how you receive grace.
-Not faith as a work you perform (as if you could boast, "I believed really hard").
-Faith as receptivity.
-Faith as the empty hand that opens to receive what is freely given.
-You do not earn grace; you trust the One giving it.
+Faith is how you receive grace - receptivity, the empty hand that opens to receive what is freely given.
+You trust the One giving it.

 "Not of works, lest any man should boast."
 Paul cuts off every angle by which pride could slip in.
-If salvation were by works, you could brag.
-You could say, "I earned this.
+If salvation were by works, you could brag: "I earned this.
 I deserve this.
 Look what I did."
-But if it is by grace, boasting is excluded.
-Grace humbles you because it reminds you that you cannot make yourself right with God.
-Only God can.
+Since it is by grace, boasting is excluded.
+Grace humbles you.
+Only God can make you right with God.
 And He has.

 "For we are his workmanship, created in Christ Jesus unto good works."
 Here is the pivot that prevents grace from becoming license.
-Salvation is not an achievement.
-But you are God's workmanship - His craft, His creation.
+You are God's workmanship - His craft, His creation.
 And the purpose of your creation is "good works, which God hath before ordained that we should walk in them."
-Your works do not earn salvation.
-But they flow out of it.
-You are called to live out what you have been made to be.
+Works flow from salvation; you are called to live out what you have been made to be.

 Ephesians 2:11-13Ye Who Were Afar Off Made Nigh